Turkey–United States relations: Soviet Union (Straits crisis, Truman Doctrine, Korean War, NATO)

 After extensive study and debate on extending the alliance to the eastern Mediterranean, the admission of Greece and Turkey to NATO on February 18, 1952, was finalized.
 The membership of these two countries created NATO's new southern flank.
 Changes were needed to the treaty's wording to expand its territorial reach.
 Turkey's admission to NATO gave NATO a much longer land border with the Warsaw Pact.
 The 1936 Montreux Convention Regarding the Regime of the Straits gave Turkey control over the Turkish Straits, through which the Soviet Navy's Black Sea Fleet had access to the Mediterranean.
-At the same time, Turkey brought to the alliance its second-largest body of military workforce after that of the United States, in addition to access to sites for forward deployment and intelligence gathering.
+At the same time, Turkey brought to the alliance its second-largest military workforce after the United States, in addition to access to sites for forward deployment and intelligence gathering.